 And after all that excitement I returned to the gate to wait with the girls.
 They were a little annoyed that I hadn’t called them over to join the hunt, any distraction at that point would have been welcomed.
 The time was still passing.
 Slower than ever.
 It was after 1 am and we were worried.
 Maybe they’d gone too hard the stage before?
 Maybe something had happened?
 Where the hell WERE THEY?

 We watched the path like hawks, spotting torches off into the distance and counting the number.
 5 for school teams.
 4 or less for other teams.
 We needed four.
 Then as they drew closer, we looked for yellow hi-vis vests.
-Other teams wore orange, or green; some wore none.
-We needed 3 yellow and a yellow with an orange.
-We counted torches and spotted vests until finally they came in around 2 am.
+Other teams wore orange or green; some wore none.
+We needed three yellow and one yellow and orange.
+We counted torches and spotted vests until finally, they came in around 2 am.

 Short version, they were exhausted.